 The answer to this question is primarily determined by the complexity of the case.
 The last thing we want to do is resolve a case while our client is still healing or does not have a good understanding of what their future medical condition will entail.
 It is not a benefit to our clients to rush settlement of an injury case and then find out post-settlement that they need additional surgery or will have ongoing future medical expenses.

-Often the average auto accident injury claim, premises liability case or other type of general negligence case is resolved within anywhere from 6 to 12 months after completion of the recommended course of medical treatment.
+Often the average auto accident injury claim, premises liability case or other types of general negligence case is resolved within anywhere from 6 to 12 months after completion of the recommended course of medical treatment.
 However, if your case is forced into the court system toward trial, it may take considerably longer.

 Q: Will I be able to recover money even if I am partly at fault?